 One of Friends’ fundamental goals is to help restore wildlife habitat in and along the Chicago River.
-Our wildlife habitat projects target species that are at risk due to habitat degradation and lack of available habitat.
+Friends mission is to improve and protect the Chicago River system for people, plants, and animals.
+Our wildlife habitat projects strive to help all animals, but also target certain species that are at risk due to habitat degradation and lack of available habitat.

 Wildlife Monitor Data Sheets

 If you are a current Wildlife Monitor, please use the following data sheets to submit your observations:

 (These are fillable forms - download them to your device, complete them, save them and email them to Friends at email@example.com)